12 tips on how to use Pepper spray

 8. Effective Use of Pepper Spray

 What is the most effective use of my pepper spray?
 One of the keys to effective use of pepper spray is timing and recognizing a potential threat and knowing when it becomes an assault!
-Exactly when you bring a pepper spray to bear on an assailant can be critical to the outcome of a situation.
-First you have to make sure the pepper spray is readily available and, second, through practice you can bring it to bear on the assailant quickly and accurately.
+Exactly when you bring it to bear on an assailant can be critical to the outcome of a situation.
+First, you have to make sure the spray is readily available, and, second, through practice, you can bring it to bear on the assailant quickly and accurately.

-How do I aim my pepper spray?
-Pepper spray should be directed at the assailants face at close range either in a stream, spray or mist and never sprayed wildly at a crowd.
-The technique to using is simple – keep following the head and keep spraying.
+How do I aim for my pepper spray?
+Pepper spray should be directed at the assailant’s face at close range either in a stream, spray or mist, and never sprayed wildly at a crowd.
+The technique to use is simple – keep following the head and keep spraying.

 10. Other Pepper Spray Technique Tips